huynguyencong/NHNetworkTime/README.md

 }
 ```

-then get network time when sync complete:
+then get network time when sync complete in everywhere in your source code:

 ```
-[NSDate networkDate]
+NSDate *networkDate = [NSDate networkDate];
 ```
 #### More from NHNetworkClock